 every mystery, for example the mystery of lawlessness is not something we will

-ever understand.
+ever fully understand.
 Also, some aspects of godliness will remain shrouded in

 mystery.
 In heaven we will learn a lot more about God, though He will remain

 mysterious to us throughout eternity.
-Like an asymptote, a straight line in
+Like an asymptote in

-geometry with a curved line approaching it but never touching it, we will
+geometry, a curved line approaching a straight line that never reaches it, we will

 fully understand God at the end of eternity.
 Although the curve is